Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Introduction

 The key to \sag lies in dynamically generating and adjusting the pruning schedule for the changing sparsity patterns of policy inference across rollout iterations, which necessitates a real-time pruner aligned with the interactive visuomotor dynamics.
 However, existing rule-based approaches \citep{ji2025block, liu2025teacache} typically require profiling post-forward activations, fundamentally precluding environment-aware adaptation.
 To resolve this contradiction, \sag parameterizes the pruner to be conditioned on the current observations.
 In this way, the pruner learns to predict the sparsity pattern a priori before the inference.
 However, different from previous learning-based works that predefine static computation graphs~\citep{ma2024learningtocache, zhu2024dipgo}, performing pruning in real time inevitably introduces additional cost.
 To reduce the additional overhead, \sag instantiates the pruner with a parameter- and inference-efficient architectural design that serves all the blocks with a single network and requires only one forward pass for the entire denoising process.

-Furthermore, we challenge the widely adopted block-wise caching paradigm~\citep{ji2025block, ma2024learningtocache,wimbauer2024cachemeifyoucan,yang2025efficientvla,liu2025teacache} for its largely overlooked inter-block redundancies.
+Furthermore, we challenge the widely adopted block-wise caching paradigm~\citep{ji2025block, ma2024learningtocache,wimbauer2024cachemeifyoucan,yang2025efficientvla,liu2025teacache,ji2026testtimesparsityextremefast} for its largely overlooked inter-block redundancies.
 To address this, \sag refines the pipeline from a global allocation perspective.
 Specifically, for the pruning stage, \sag introduces an end-to-end global sparsity loss that guides the pruner to non-uniformly allocate computational resources across both timesteps and blocks under a strict budget.
 For the reusing stage, \sag proposes a one-for-all reusing strategy that reuses activations across blocks and timesteps in a zig-zag manner, motivated by the strong similarity observed in the activations across blocks (Figure~\ref {fig: similarity}).

-To assess the effectiveness of the proposed method, we evaluate \sag on extensive simulation benchmarks. \sag prunes over 90\% computations of \DPk during the action generation throughout the entire rollout, resulting in $3.6 - 4\times$ speedup on most of the visuomotor tasks without sacrificing the performance.
+To assess the effectiveness of the proposed method, we evaluate \sag on extensive simulation benchmarks. \sag prunes over 90\% computations of \DPk during the action generation throughout the entire rollout, resulting in $3.6 - 4\times$ speedup on most of the visuomotor tasks while maintaining comparable performance.
 In summary, our main contributions are as follows:

 \begin{itemize} \item [1.]
 We introduce Sparse ActionGen (SAG), a rollout-adaptive acceleration method for extremely fast action generation.
 SAG addresses the limitations of fixed caching schedules by introducing a real-time prune-then-cache mechanism. \item [2.]
 SAG proposes a rollout-adaptive diffusion pruner by conditioning it with current observations for the environment-aware adaptation and instantiating it with a highly parameter- and inference-efficient design for real-time prediction.